agricolamz/2018_RSL_phonology_with_P_Rudnev/sign-language-properties.md

 In this paper we adopt van der Kooij's [-@vanderKooij:2002] approach of constructing minimal pairs and augment it by subjecting the preliminarily identified phonological primitives to statistical testing.
 In particular, we employ the Multiple Correspondence Analysis technique with a view to determining if the primitives in question form natural classes in a manner roughly similar to the way in which vowels and consonants of spoken languages form natural classes with a few elements in between.

-[^2]: Here we only limit ourselves to a concise description of the most basic of properties, but see @Fenlon:2018 and references therein for a detailed overview of issues relating to sign language phonology.
+[^5]: Here we only present a concise and plausibly oversimplified description of the most basic of properties, but see @Fenlon:2018 and references therein for a detailed overview of issues relating to sign language phonology.